Alexmdvdv/ConverterFilesBackend/README.md

 Headers:
 ```
 {
-    Cookie: token="your_token"
+    Cookie: token="your_token",
-    Authorization: Bearer "your_token"
+    Authorization: Bearer "your_token",
 }
 ```